By Pete Schmitt, CTO, cStor

 Public Use – Data that can be viewed or used by employees or the general public.

 Any company that relies on sensitive data to run the business could potentially benefit. cStor has recently implemented data discovery and access solutions into healthcare, utilities, and federal and state agency clients.
-Each of these verticals have sensitive data that is under industry and federal regulations which govern the use, storage, and disclosure of the information.
+Each of these verticals has sensitive data that is under industry and federal regulations that govern the use, storage, and disclosure of the information.

 For data discovery and access, a product like DatAdvantage from Varonis uses machine learning and bi-directional cluster analysis to pinpoint users that have access to files they don’t need to do their job.
 It is a single interface for managing permissions and security groups.
 Companies can secure data from the inside out through User Behavior Analytics (UBA).
 By using machine learning to find patterns and anomalous behavior to stop breaches before they happen.